LudovicArnould1/larnould.github.io/_pages/about.md

   - /about.html
 ---

-I am currently undertaking my second year of Ph.D in Machine Learning at Sorbonne Université.
+I earned my Doctorate in Machine Learning from Sorbonne Université at the end of 2023.
-I work within the departement of statistics (LPSM) under the supervision of Claire Boyer (Sorbonne-Université) and Erwan Scornet (Ecole Polytechnique).
+I was working within the departement of statistics (LPSM) under the supervision of Claire Boyer (Sorbonne-Université) and Erwan Scornet (Ecole Polytechnique - Sorbonne Université).

-My research is focused on the theoretical aspects of ML.
-I am particularly interested in studying Neural Networks from an interpretability perspective.
-More generally, I am very enthusiastic about deep neural networks seen as either mathematical objects or practical tools.
+My research was focused on the theoretical and practical aspects of Random Forests, Neural networks and their intersections.

+More recently, I have been very interested in the applications of Deep Learning, especially LLMs applied to NLP.

 Publications
 ======